Methylprednisolone (Medrol®, Solu-Medrol®)

 - This drug may interact with grapefruit and grapefruit juice.
 Talk to your doctor as this could make side effects worse.

-- There are known interactions of prednisone with other medicines and products like aspirin, and other nonsteroidal anti-inflammatory agents.
+- There are known interactions of methylprednisolone with other medicines and products like aspirin, and other nonsteroidal anti-inflammatory agents.
 Ask your doctor what over-the-counter (OTC) medicines you can take.

-- There are known interactions of prednisone with blood thinning medicine such as warfarin.
+- There are known interactions of methylprednisolone with blood thinning medicine such as warfarin.
 Ask your doctor what precautions you should take.

 When to Call the Doctor

 Call your doctor or nurse if you have any of these symptoms and/or any new or unusual symptoms:

 - Fever of 100.4° F (38° C) or higher